Social Media Guidelines

 - Your personal social media account is not an appropriate place to distribute university news.
 If you have university information or news to announce to the public or media, please contact the Office of Marketing and Communications.

 - Be mindful that all posted content is subject to review in accordance with UT Tyler employee policies and editorial guidelines.

-- UT Tyler does not monitor personal websites but will address issues that violate established HR, editorial, graphic and social media guidelines.
+- UT Tyler does not monitor personal websites but will address issues that violate established UT Tyler policies including: HR, IT, editorial, graphic and social media guidelines.

-If you have any questions or need assistance with your social media site, please consult the Robin Kelly-campus webmaster.
-Due to the evolving nature of social media, these policies and guidelines are subject to revision by the Office of Marketing and Communications team.
-We also welcome feedback from the campus community.
+If you have any questions or need assistance with your social media site, please consult Robin Kelly, campus webmaster.
+Due to the evolving nature of social media, these policies and guidelines are subject to revision by the Office of Marketing and Communications.